jokerbk/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

   This option allows creating/adding custom button(s) to "buttonbar" (top right of the table).
-  This buttons can be sorted with the table option [buttonsOrder](https://bootstrap-table.com/docs/api/table-options/#buttonsorder), the used key/name for the event should be used for that!
+  This buttons can be sorted with the table option [buttonsOrder](https://bootstrap-table.com/docs/api/table-options/#buttonsorder), the used key/name for the event should be used for that.

 - **Default:** `{}`